Bira/octopus-carnival/_posts/2017-11-21-pathfinder-dfrpg-scout.md

 ## Design Notes

-Strongbow and Lifting ST 2 allow Harsk to fire a St _17_ crossbow despite only having ST 13.
+Strongbow and Lifting ST 2 allow Harsk to fire a ST _17_ crossbow despite only having ST 13.
 While he's also a pretty good axe fighter in a pinch, his main focus is reaching out and touching people from very far away.